Imran Nazir (cricketer): Comeback and 2007 World Cups

 Nazir was named in Pakistan's squad for the 2007 World Cup.
 He scored 160 runs against Zimbabwe in Pakistan's last match during the 2007 Cricket World Cup, after being knocked out by Ireland.
 It was the second highest score by a Pakistani batter and the eighth highest score by any batter in World Cup history and his 8 sixes equalled the World Cup record of Australian batter, Ricky Ponting.
 It was also the highest runs he scored in List A cricket.
-He now remains a regular member of Pakistan's Twenty20 squads.